maevecrossan/peaceful-path/README.md

 | Choice to be updated on future services | 3 | 5 |
 | Experience how the company teaches mindfulness through various media | 3 | 1 |

-I decided to omit the last opportunity as I knew more time would be needed to learn how to create a gallery through which to display images, videos and audio.
-My main concern was making the display of the media match the rest of the website in terms of cleanliness and simplicity.
-I decided it was not a priority for this project, but would certainly be something I would have liked to have added, had there been enough time to learn, practice and execute it.
+I decided to omit the last opportunity as I knew more time would be needed to learn how to create a gallery through which to display images, videos, and audio.
+My main concern was ensuring that the media display matched the website's clean and simple design.
+Although it wasn't a priority for this project, I would have liked to include it if I had more time to learn, practice, and implement it properly.

 ### Wireframe Mockups
-I used the app Procreate on my iPad to draw and map out the basic structure of each page.
-I opted to use this app as I am very familiar with it, gives me complete creative freedom, and allows me to make adjustments very easily.
+I used the Procreate app on my iPad to draw and map out the basic structure of each page.
+I chose this app because I'm very familiar with it, it provides complete creative freedom, and it allows for easy adjustments.

 *Figure 1 - Mobile Outline: index.html & explanation.html*